elalitte/glove80solder/homeRowMods.md

 But I had a problem to find the right character for the azerty version of the M character which is , in qwerty.
 Normally you can find this code on your actual config, for me it was SEMI, thus the complete code is &homey_right RALT SEMI.

-You can find this information by hovering a key in a configuration that works for you.
+You can find this information by hovering a key in a configuration that works for you (See the (SEMI) here that points to m on french azerty keyboard).

 ![keyCode](./images/keyCode.png)